docker/docs/engine/swarm/secrets.md

 The db service uses both secrets, and the wordpress is using one.

 When you deploy, Docker will mount a file under `/run/secrets/<secret_name>` in the services.
-These files are never persisted in disk, they're managed in memory
+These files are never persisted in disk, but are managed in memory.

-Each service has environment variables to specify where the service should look for that secret data.
+Each service uses environment variables to specify where the service should look for that secret data.

 More information on short and long syntax for secrets can be found at [Compose file version 3 reference](/compose/compose-file/index.md#secrets).